sdunbar19/weather-app/README.md

 https://developers.google.com/maps/documentation/geocoding/overview

 ## TODOS
-- Get more info (conditions) + pretty backgrounds :3
+- Get more info (conditions) + pretty backgrounds
 - Get a database of accepted cities/states in the USA to fix the brittle method
+- Autocomplete with the above list!
 - Change color of temperature based on heat/cold
-- Autocomplete with the above list!
 - Get it into an actual lil server
 - Automatically choose a zip code based on the user's IP address
 - Get some sort of testing working, ideally not separate methods!
 Bare minimum test APIs are working as expected

-## Major Bugs
+## Bugs Encountered in Development (All Resolved)
 - EJS syntax issues -> be careful about closing characters, get EJS-Lint to work
 - Could not parse CSS stylesheet from API call - see source below for solution
 - Various problems with Google API